GPIO

 time.sleep(0.1)

 Try making a light turn on or off depending on if a button is pressed.
-An explaination of why it is needed to use INPUT_PULLUP can be found in the GPIO documentation.
+An explanation of why it is needed to use INPUT_PULLUP can be found in the GPIO documentation.

 # Potentiometers